acrolinx/sidebar-sdk-java/README.md

 5. Provides an `AcrolinxStorage` that can be used to persist Sidebar settings in the data store of the host editors.
    If not set, the SDK will default to the browsers LocalStorage.

-6. Provides `MultiSidebar` usage that can be used to create and manage multiple sidebars.
-Every document can get its own sidebar.
+6. Provides `MultiSidebar` usage that can be used to create and manage multiple Sidebars.
+Every document can get its own Sidebar.
    Helping preserve Acrolinx results switching between documents.

-7. Provides Batch Checking functionality to check a multiple documents with a single click.
+7. Provides Batch Checking functionality to check multiple documents with a single click.

 ## SDK Architecture